 For Red Bull, eSports has been no exception.
 The energy drink maker has been sponsoring and working with professional video game players since 2006.
 They clearly understand the media consumption patterns of today’s consumer and execute accordingly knowing that it’s about context-rich experiences first and content second.
 Most importantly they recognize that it is a marathon, not a sprint getting into the consideration set of their consumers.

 While the eSports tidal wave is smashing viewership records, the number of households with cable has fallen.
-Pacific Crest has estimated a drop in the number of households with cable of over 10% in the past five years.
+Estimates show a drop in the number of households with cable of over 10% in the past five years.
 With television and other traditional media consumption at all time lows, gaming has been steadily gnawing at the foothold these channels once had with consumers.
 There isn’t just more people playing games, there is also tons of people consuming the digital content surrounding it using platforms like YouTube and Twitch.
 Brands taking a traditional approach to marketing to millennials face additional complexities, drawn from the fact that mobile devices have put a limitless number of distractions into the pockets of nearly everyone in the modern world.
 Brand messages are muffled amongst the noise of the newsfeed, push notifications, livestreams, and subreddits that consumers engage with daily.
 Meanwhile, gaming viewership has grown to reach over 188 million viewers.
 This is almost double the viewership from all of 2014.
 It is no wonder that brands like Red Bull have invested over $578 million into the space this year alone.

 Red Bull and fellow carbonated beverage maker Coca-Cola have demonstrated that a mix of new and old media, informed by a deep understanding of how each fits into the lives of the millennial audience, can successfully push brand objectives in the space.
 Red Bull’s venture into eSports is wide-reaching with investments into events, teams, broadcast production, training facilities, content creation, and more.